dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-notifications.md

 ### Disable the Slack integration

 1. From the gear menu, select **Account settings**.
 On the **Integrations** page, scroll to the **OAuth** section.
-1. Click the trash can icon to the right of the Slack integration, and click **Unlink**.
+1. Click the trash can icon to the far right of the Slack integration, and click **Unlink**.
 Channels that you configured will no longer receive Slack notifications. _This is not an account-wide action._ Channels configured by other account admins will continue to receive Slack notifications if they still have active Slack integrations.
 To migrate ownership of a Slack channel notification configuration, have another account admin edit their configuration.